• Skip to main content

 This egg stew is a must on your Nigerian keto diet

 Egg stew is a favorite in many households in Nigeria due to its versatility.
-You can eat it any time of the day - for breakfast, lunch, or dinner.
-20 minutes is all it takes from start to finish.
+It can be eaten at any time of the day - for breakfast, lunch, or dinner.
+From start to finish, it takes 20 minutes.

-This egg sauce recipe might look like a light dish but looks can be deceiving.
+This Nigerian egg sauce recipe might look like a light dish, but looks can be deceiving.
 It is actually very filling and nutritious.
 It is also beginner-friendly, so you can't go wrong with it!

 Ingredients used in making Nigerian Egg Stew